 If the annual income or expenditure of a sole trader does not exceed EUR 1 million, it is sufficient to keep a cash-based system of accounting.
 Sole traders who generate a turnover of more than EUR 700,000 in two successive financial years, or more than EUR 1 million in one financial year, are subject to accounting and disclosure requirements (accrual-based system of accounting, preparation of annual financial statements with a balance sheet and a profit and loss statement).

 A sole proprietorship is dissolved by discontinuance of its operations.
 There is no formal act necessary, unless the company is registered in the companies register.
-In such case, you need to file an application for deletion after all outstanding business has been settled.
+In such cases, you must file an application for deletion after all outstanding business has been settled.

 Austrian Companies Code (Unternehmensgesetzbuch) / in force since 01/01/2007